matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 That day the [shell scripts have been replaced by a global tool](https://github.com/nuke-build/nuke/commit/2481d251d9d4a7b090632a879a0c93221c146ee0), I could delete 400 LOC that were basically duplicated and hard to maintain, and replace them with roughly 300 lines of clean C# code.

-## Installation of .NET Core SDK
+## Bootstrapping .NET Core SDK

-Another difference compared to BullsEye and FlubuCore, is that NUKE provides bootstrapping scripts that will install the .NET Core SDK.
+Another difference compared to BullsEye and FlubuCore, is that NUKE provides bootstrapping scripts that will install the .NET Core SDK without any further requirements.
 As an example, here is the `build.sh` script:

 {% highlight bash linenos %}
 #!/usr/bin/env bash